xuefengDevelop/Project-of-HTML-JS-CSS/README.md

 # Project-of-HTML-JS-CSS

-Project for HTML, CSS, JavaScipt on coursera teaching by Hong Kong University of Science and Technolongy
+Project for HTML, CSS, JavaScipt on Coursera taught by Hong Kong University of Science and Technolongy

 Three projects in total: